MariusParvu/Minesweeper/README.md

 ```sudo apt-get install SDL2 SDL2_image```
 ## Mac ( first install Brew )
 ```sudo brew install SDL2 SDL2_image```
+## Windows
+I use the Nuwen MinGW distro on Windows which comes packed with the SDL 2 libs.
+Get it here https://nuwen.net/mingw.html

 ## You can make your own themes and animations ( see the sprites in the resources folder )